Entanglement boosting: Low-volume logical Bell pair preparation for distributed fault-tolerant quantum computation: Pipelined entanglement distillation

 In Fig.~\ref{fig:protocol-switching}b-c, we show the ratio of LLVs for the boosting-only protocol and the combined boosting-and-distillation protocol with $[[10,8,2]]$ code used for the pipelined distillation in order to identify the crossover point as a function of varying output logical error rates.
 For $p_{\mathrm{Bell}} = 1\%$ and a target logical error rate of $10^{-12}$, the crossover is at $R \approx 10^{-1}$ per cycle, while for $p_{\mathrm{Bell}} = 4\%$, the crossover increases to $R \approx 1$ per cycle, suggesting that the combined protocol is more efficient for a wider range of parameters where the physical Bell pair error rates are higher.
 With a fast quantum interconnect of $R \gtrsim 1$ per cycle, the boosting protocol is favored for the range of target error rates shown.

 It should be emphasized that the distance-2 code used here serves only as a simple example to demonstrate the pipelined distillation and its general behavior.
-In realistic architectures, higher-distance, high-rate codes, such as the quantum Hamming codes~\cite{Steane1996,Yamasaki2024}, high-rate quantum low-density parity-check (QLDPC) codes~\cite{Tillich2014,Leverrier2015}, and quantum BCH codes~\cite{Steane1996,Grassl1997}, would potentially provide even more scalable implementations with stronger error suppression.
+In realistic architectures, higher-distance, high-rate codes, such as the quantum Hamming codes~\cite{Steane1996,Yamasaki2024}, high-rate quantum low-density parity-check (QLDPC) codes~\cite{Tillich2014,Leverrier2015}, and quantum Bose-Chaudhuri-Hocquenghem (BCH) codes~\cite{Steane1996,Grassl1997}, would potentially provide even more scalable implementations with stronger error suppression.
 The concatenation of pipelined distillation protocols also supports a scalable approach, with automated code sequence optimization recently demonstrated for reducing inverse yield and memory footprint~\cite{Pattison2025}.
-Optimizing the combination of entanglement boosting with pipelined entanglement distillation, across a range of code choices and protocol variants, is left for future investigation.
+While the full optimization of the combination of entanglement boosting with pipelined entanglement distillation across a range of code choices, protocol variants, and more realistic error models is left for future investigation, we show in Fig.~\ref{fig:hamming_code_combined} a comparison of the combined boosting-and-distillation protocol with pipelined entanglement distillation implemented using quantum parity codes and quantum Hamming codes.